-Train excursions are offered on weekend April through January, with daily service between Memorial Day and the end of September.
-If you want to do more than just ride the train.
+Train excursions are offered on weekends from April through January, with daily service between Memorial Day and the end of September.
+Suppose you want to do more than ride the train.
 Nevada Northern Railway offers several unique packages that let you operate the train.
 Visitors to the Nevada Northern Railway Museum can walk around the grounds and check out the shops where locomotives are serviced and restored.

 If you are looking for a fun day trip from Las Vegas, then the Nevada State Railroad Museum in Boulder City should be at the top of your list.
 Be sure to visit on the weekend when the museum runs excursion trains along the Boulder City branch line.
 Every other weekend they also feature free miniature trains rides.

-Nevada State Railroad Museum Carson City features Nevada’s railroad heritage and offers visitors unique hands-on experiences from the operation of historic railroad equipment, to train rides aboard historic Virginia and Truckee Railroad equipment, and fascinating visual exhibits.
+Nevada State Railroad Museum Carson City features Nevada’s railroad heritage.
+It offers visitors unique hands-on experiences, from operating historic railroad equipment to train rides aboard historic Virginia and Truckee Railroad equipment and fascinating visual exhibits.

 Nevada Railroads for Kids

 Idlewild Park Reno Miniature Train

 Idlewild Park in Reno features a miniature train that offers rides during the summer.
-Tickets are only 2 bucks per person.
+Tickets are only two bucks per person.
 Idlewild Park provides tons of family fun, with a large playground and two small lakes for fishing.
 2055 Idlewild Dr, Reno, NV.